California

 Best Beaches for Colored Sand

-The U.S. offers beaches of many colors, thanks to the varied geograhy.
-Beach goers will find pure white, straw-colored, black, pink and one very rare green sand beach.
-The Island of Hawaii offers both a black and green sand beach and the most remote islands in the world.
+Thanks to its varied geography, the U.S. offers beaches of many colors.
+Beachgoers will find pure white, straw-colored, black, pink, and one very rare green sand beach.
+The Island of Hawaii offers both a black and green sand beach and is one of the most remote islands in the world.

 Papakōlea Green Sand Beach, Island of Hawaii

-This remote beaches gets its unusal color from olivine crystals as a result of the Mauna Loa eruption 49,000 years ago.
-To reach this beach, a 5.5-mile hike is required and it doesn’t offer any services.
+This remote beach gets its unusual color from olivine crystals formed during the Mauna Loa eruption 49,000 years ago.
+To reach it, a 5.5-mile hike is required, and it doesn’t offer any services.

 Located at the southern tip of the Island of Hawaii, exit off Highway 11 between mile marker 68 and 70 and hike to the beach.